MicrosoftDocs/cpp-docs/docs/code-quality/walkthrough-analyzing-c-cpp-code-for-defects.md

    _Ret_maybenull_ LinkedList* AddTail(_Maybenull_ LinkedList* node, int value)
    ```

-1. Rebuild Annotations project.
+1. On the **Build** menu, choose **Run Code Analysis on Annotations**.

 1. In the **Error List**, double-click the following warning:

-     warning C6011: Dereferencing NULL pointer 'node'.
+     C6011: Dereferencing NULL pointer 'node'.

-     This warning indicates that the node passed into the function might be null, and indicates the line number where the warning was raised.
+     This warning indicates that the node passed into the function might be null.
+Double-click it to go to the location in the editor where the warning was raised.

 1. To correct this warning, use an 'if' statement at the beginning of the function to test the passed in value.
 Your code should resemble the following code: